Cannabis in Canada: Final legalization

 After the House of Commons passed Bill C-45, it was sent to the Senate.
 On 1 June 2018, the Senate passed an amendment to C-45 outlawing cannabis "brand-stretching".
 The amendment, which passed 34–28 in the Senate, would have outlawed the sale and display of cannabis-related merchandise once legalized.
 The amendment was rejected by the House of Commons.

 On 19 June 2018, the Senate finally passed the bill, without the rejected amendment, and the Prime Minister announced the effective legalization date as 17 October 2018.
 Canada became the second nation (after Uruguay) to legalize the drug.

 As expected, the use of cannabis for recreational purposes became legal across the country on 17 October 2018, under the Cannabis Act which "creates a legal and regulatory framework for controlling the production, distribution, sale and possession of cannabis in Canada", according to a Government of Canada web site.
 Persons aged 18 or older can possess up to 30 grams of dried or "equivalent non-dried form" in public.
 Adults are also allowed to make cannabis-infused food and drinks "as long as organic solvents are not used to create concentrated products".
 Each household is allowed to grow up to four cannabis plants from "licensed seed or seedlings", although Quebec and Manitoba chose to be excluded from this aspect of the legislation.
 There has been a legal challenge against Quebec's decision by a citizen who contested the ban on growing because the federal government allowed growing up to four plants per household.
 In June 2019 the Quebec Superior court agreed and declared once again in June 2019 that Quebecers could possess and grow as many as four plants.
 The Quebec government appealed that decision; it was declared by the Quebec Court of Appeal the previous decision was incorrect and that the province had the power to ban Quebecers from possessing and growing any cannabis plants with a simple fine imposed.
-Presently some Canadian lawyers are in the process of challenging the Manitoba ruling and following that will move on to challenge Quebec, this appears to be a joint effort between TOBA grown and NORML.
+Presently some Canadian lawyers are in the process of challenging the Manitoba ruling and following that will move on to challenge Quebec, this appears to be a joint effort between TOBA grown and NORML Canada.